lebougui/click-count/README.md

 Pipeline
 --------

-In order to build and deploy click count web app automatically in staging and production steps are described below :
+In order to build and deploy click count web app automatically in staging and production modes steps are described below :
 - Install salt utils (if not found).
 - Install dependencies : java 8 and maven (if not found).
 - Install (if not found) and start tomcat servlet container (if not running)